livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 Livingdocs allows you to define documents in multiple languages as well as integrating a translation workflow to translate a document from one language to the other.

-The `languages` key defines which languages are available for documents.
+* `languages` defines which languages are available for documents.
-The `defaultLanguage` defines a default to create new documents in.
+* `defaultLanguage` set a default language for new documents created.
-The `requiredOnCreation` flag, if true, forces the user to choose a language before creating a document.
+* `requiredOnCreation: true` flag, forces the user to choose a language before creating a document.
-The `translationWorkflow` flag, if true, enables the translation tools in Livingdocs.
+* `translationWorkflow: true` flag, enables the translation tools in Livingdocs (shows "translate" icon on the toolbar).
+This feature is only available for documents and pages (but not for a data-record).

 If you activate the translation feature, then the `language` metadata plugin on a document will contain a `groupId`.
 You can use this in the `languageGroupId` parameter of the [Publication Search public API](https://edit.livingdocs.io/public-api) (under "Search Publications") call to retrieve all translations of a document.